 The house system was introduced in 2000.
 There are four houses and each are represented by a different colour.
 Fleet (green), St Bride (yellow), Ward (red) and Tudor (blue).

-When you arrive at City in year 7, every student is allocated to one of four houses: Fleet, St Bride, Ward or Tudor.
+When students arrive at City in year 7, every student is allocated to one of four houses: Fleet, St Bride, Ward or Tudor.
 You will also be given a house badge and a house t-shirt – wear them with pride!
 Houses are run by students, for students.
 Being part of a house promotes a sense of belonging that transcends years and form groups.
 As a result, girls often form friendships with pupils in older or younger years that are consolidated during weekly house meetings and regular events throughout term time.
 Teachers are also allocated houses and each house has a dedicated coordinator to ensure the smooth running of events.

 When girls reach years 10, 11 and 12 they are able to stand for leadership positions as senior officers or junior officers.
 Officers oversee the organisation of all events.
 A spirit of fun and healthy competition is promoted and events are designed to include everyone – even teachers!
 At City we are lucky to have external guests who are invited to adjudicate house debating, music and drama competitions.

-The school year is punctuated by events which offers something for everyone.
+The school year is punctuated by events that offers something for everyone.
 If music or debating or sport is not your thing, why not represent your house in chess, quizzes, drama or fundraising for charity?

 Named after St Bride’s Church on Fleet Street, this house is known for its infectious house spirit.
 The house’s colour is yellow – sunny and optimistic for next year’s victory!
 The house captain team work hard to ensure every Thursday morning assembly is something to look forward to.